hphelion/documentation/moonshot/manage.operational-dashboard.settings-tab.md

 <tr style="background-color: white; color: black;">
 <td style="font-weight:bold;"> <nobr> Number of days remaining </nobr> on current license </td>
 <td> The number of days currently remaining on the HP Cloud OS for Moonshot license.
 This field will show zero (0) when the license is expired.
-If the license is expired, you cannot use the HP Cloud OS for Moonshot dashboards until you renew the license. </td>
+If the license has expired, you can still open the Operational and Administration Dashboards; however, you cannot use any of the remaining modifiable features until you renew the license. </td>
 </tr>

 <tr style="background-color: white; color: black;">